 It’s becoming increasingly common for banks to block accounts without notice.
-In fact, according to a report by the BBC, nearly 700,000 bank and building society accounts were closed in the UK last year.
-That’s an average of 1,900 every day.
+In fact, according to a report by The Guardian, UK bank accounts are closing more than 1,000 accounts every single working day.

 Banks can and often do block accounts when payments are made into your account or out of your account that is different to your ‘normal’ transactions.
 This can trigger an alert to the bank to block your account until the payment is checked and verified it is legitimate.
 Many of these ‘triggers’ are automated by the internal monitoring banking systems which will automatically block an account if a rule is triggered.

-Most banks charge overdraft fees if you try to spend more money than you have in your account.
+Most banks charge overdraft fees if you regularly spend more money than you have in your account.
 If you rack up too many fees, the bank could block your account to avoid further losses.

 There are several reasons to open a Suits Me® account.
 First and foremost, it is a legal requirement to have an account with a provider that monitors and reports suspicious activity.
 Suits Me® takes this obligation seriously and will work with you to flag any unusual activity in your account.

 Secondly, Suits Me® offers a more personal touch than some larger, high-street banks.
 For example, if you notify them of unusual payments, they won’t simply block your account – they’ll work with you to understand the situation and ensure everything is above board.

 Finally, Suits Me® understands that pattern monitoring can be intrusive and disruptive, so they take care to only contact you if they identify highly suspicious patterns.
 In other words, they won’t close your account on a whim; they value their customers and want to keep you as a long-term user.